The IT Stack We Deployed for a 10-Person Accounting Firm

 Bitdefender GravityZone Business Security

-~$27–$57/device/yearEndpoint protection with centralized cloud console.
+~$27–$39/device/yearEndpoint protection with centralized cloud console.
 Automated ransomware mitigation, lightweight agents, minimal performance impact.

+Many 10-person firms can start with quarterly IT oversight if ownership, backup, and offboarding are already documented.
 For this client, we recommended a hybrid IT model rather than full managed services.
 Here is the honest framework for making that call.

 Part-time IT contractor.
 The option most businesses at this size overlook.
 Budget $75–$150/hour; a setup engagement runs 10–20 hours, quarterly check-ins are 2–4 hours.
 Works well when the software stack is properly configured and someone internal owns day-to-day IT.